ErikVasconcelos/ErikVasconcelos/README.md

 <img src="https://img.shields.io/badge/Figma-F24E1E?style=for-the-badge&logo=figma&logoColor=white" width="62px" height="22px" alt="figma-icon"/>

-<h6><i>⬆️ Obs: The tools and languages mentioned above are some of the main tools I'm learning in the full stack development course.
-This way they have other tools that are not listed here.</i></h6>
+<h6><i>⬆️ Obs: The tools and languages mentioned above are some of the main tools I am learning in the full stack development course.
+In this way, there are other tools that are not listed here.</i></h6>
 <br><br>

 ![ErikVasconcelos GitHub Stats](https://github-readme-stats.vercel.app/api?username=ErikVasconcelos&theme=swift&show_icons=true)